brianchase/mnt-dev/README.md

 ## Customizing

-If you prefer a different mount point, say, `/media`, simply change the value of `PNT` on line four of the script:
+If you prefer a different mount point, say, `/media`, simply change the value of `PNT` on line six of the script:

 ```
 PNT="mnt"